PhilRunninger/cmp-rpncalc/README.md

 x    - place the value of X from the last operation back on the stack drop - take X off the stack

+## Disclaimer
+The author of this plugin does not make any warranties about the completeness, reliability and accuracy of this calculator.
+Any action you take upon the results you get from it, is strictly at your own risk.
+The author will not be liable for any losses and/or damages in connection with the use of this calculator.

 ## Feedback
-Please don't rely on this for important calculations, or at the very least double-check them with another calculator.
-It's quite possible computational errors made their way in, despite all efforts to ensure accuracy.
+It's quite possible that computational errors made their way in, despite all efforts to ensure accuracy.
 This was mainly an exercise to learn lua and Neovim plugins by porting my prior [Ruby and Erlang rpn calculators](https://github.com/PhilRunninger/rpn).

 If you spot any errors, or have suggestions for improvements, added operators, etc., create an issue or a pull request.